FITCNigeria/TechathonV1/README.md

 # TechathonV1
 Hey there,
-Welcome to version 1 of the Techathon (Say no to hachatons) event run by FITC.
+Welcome to version 1 of the Techathon (Say no to hackathons) event run by FITC.
 See below for detailed guidelines as you begin the hacking process.
 Don't forget to ask your questions in the Telegram chat if you encounter any difficulties.
 Wish you all the best!

 ## Hackathon Theme
 ![image](https://github.com/FITCNigeria/TechathonV1/assets/26925037/0293e522-35df-4545-a60d-6e16fc03199c)